n8n-io/n8n-docs/docs/integrations/builtin/credentials/facebookgraph.md

 1. In the left menu, select **Add Product**.
 6. The **Add products to your app** page appears.
 Select the products that make sense for your app and configure them.

-Refer to Meta's [Create an app](https://developers.facebook.com/docs/development/create-an-app) documentation for more information.
+Refer to Meta's [Create an app](https://developers.facebook.com/docs/development/create-an-app){:target=_blank .external-link} documentation for more information on creating an app, required fields like the Privacy Policy URL, and adding products.

+For more information on the app modes and switching to **Live** mode, refer to [App Modes](https://developers.facebook.com/docs/development/build-and-test/app-modes){:target=_blank .external-link} and [Publish | App Types](https://developers.facebook.com/docs/development/release#app-types){:target=_blank .external-link}.

 ### Generate an App Access Token